 next.
 If your initial request doesn't return enough records to generate an additional page of results, then the response won't have a link header.

-The URL in the link header can include up to three parameters:
+The URL in the link header can include the following parameters:

 Supported endpointsAnchor link to section titled "Supported endpoints"

-Make a paginated request and iterate through the pagesAnchor link to section titled "Make a paginated request and iterate through the pages"
+Make a request for paginated dataAnchor link to section titled "Make a request for paginated data"